-I noticed that there’s a standard, an unspoken standard for what a Muslim should be in our community and when you aren’t that, people, both Muslims and non-Muslims would wag their fingers at you, and make you feel like you’re unfit to be Muslim —based on their ideas of what a Muslim should be — and that’s when you feel guilt.
+I noticed that there’s a standard, an unspoken standard for what a Muslim should be in our community.
+And when you fail to meet that standard, people—both Muslims and non-Muslims—would wag their fingers at you, and make you feel like you’re unfit to be Muslim—based on their ideas of what a Muslim should be—and that’s when you feel guilty.
 For not being Muslim enough.
 Not for Allah but for people.
 For what people will say and what people will think.

-It seems like the ‘Muslim’ label is synonymous with perfection.
+It seems like the “Muslim” label is synonymous with perfection.
 And it’s especially harder for Muslims whose looks scream Islam.
-In this part of the world, it means you have a beard and your trousers are above your ankle, or you have a turban or headscarf on your head, or you have an Arabic name.
-An Abdullahi shouldn’t be seen at a bar and an Aisha shouldn’t be seen in a mini skirt.
+In this part of the world, this means you have a beard and your trousers are above your ankles, or you have a turban or headscarf on your head, or you have an Arabic name.
+An Abdullah shouldn’t be seen at a bar, and an Aisha shouldn’t be seen in a mini skirt.

 IS THE MUSLIM LABEL FOR PERFECT PEOPLE ONLY?

 We often forget that Muslims are humans too.
 And humans are diverse, humans are flawed and the human flaws are so diverse that one person’s flaw can be alien to another.